Dandarawy/Unity3D_2DRopeEditor/README.md

 </p>

 ## Features:
-- As it implemented based on [polyline editor](https://github.com/Dandarawy/Unity3DPolylineEditor) it gets all its features for simple editing.
+- As it has been implemented based on [polyline editor](https://github.com/Dandarawy/Unity3DPolylineEditor) it gets all its features for simple editing.
-- Works with Unity 4 and Unit 5.
+- Works with Unity 4+.
 - Customizable segments.
 - Configurable physics.